biolab/orange3/doc/visual-programming/source/widgets/model/knn.rst

 Examples
 --------

-The first example is a classification task on *iris* data set.
+The first example is a classification task on *iris* dataset.
 We compare the results of `k-Nearest neighbors <https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm>`_ with the default model :doc:`Constant <../model/constant>`, which always predicts the majority class.

 .. figure:: images/Constant-classification.png

 The second example is a regression task.
 This workflow shows how to use the *Learner* output.
-For the purpose of this example, we used the *housing* data set.
+For the purpose of this example, we used the *housing* dataset.
 We input the **kNN** prediction model into :doc:`Predictions <../evaluation/predictions>` and observe the predicted values.

 .. figure:: images/kNN-regression.png